 Strengthening the representation and inclusion of Indigenous employees in the BC Public Service is important to 'Where We All Belong,' our equity, diversity and inclusion strategy.
 As representatives of the Crown, B.C. government employees have a responsibility to advance principles of reconciliation in a way that honours and respects the unique constitutional and legal status of First Nations, Métis and Inuit peoples.

 Reconciliation is everybody’s responsibility and all ministries have been mandated to remain focused on creating opportunities for Indigenous peoples to be full partners in B.C.’s economy and providing a clear and sustainable path for everyone to work toward lasting and meaningful reconciliation.
-There are several corporate-wide initiatives led by the BC Public Service Agency that support this mandate.
+There are several corporate-wide initiatives led by the BC Public Service Agency (PSA) that support this mandate.

 For more information, please visit our homepage, the Equity, Diversity & Inclusion Resource Centre – which includes information about the Equity, Diversity & Inclusion Strategy, Accessibility, Learning and Resources, Governance and Community.

 Monthly cohort learning opportunities on topics that may include:

 For protégés, we are looking for individuals with specific personal or professional goals who believe that the guidance and help of a mentor can help them achieve their goals.
 We are seeking individuals who are committed to do their best, are willing to work hard, prepared to engage in a mentoring relationship with their mentors and accept responsibility for their own success.

 For mentors, we are seeking individuals who have strong active listening skills and empathy, can share honest and constructive feedback, are willing and keen to share relevant information and are invested in the growth and development of others.
 For this program, it will be highly important for mentors to have a deep understanding of Indigenous and settler histories in BC and Canada, allyship, reconciliation and/or decolonization.